-- 5.1 Events are reserved for Formula 3 cars as defined in the current FIA Technical Regulations. - 5.2 Each Event will have the status of an international restricted competition. - 5.3 The Event shall include all practice sessions and races. - 5.4 There will be two or three races of no more than 40 minutes duration at each Event. - 5.5 The maximum number of Events in the Championship is 12, and the minimum is 8. - 5.6 The final list of Events will be published by the FIA before 1 January each year. - 5.7 An Event which is cancelled with less than three months written notice to the FIA will not be considered for inclusion in the following year's Championship unless the FIA judges the cancellation to have been due to force majeure. - 5.8 An Event may be cancelled if fewer than 12 cars are available for it.
+- 5.6 The maximum number of Events in the Championship is 12, and the minimum is 8. - 5.7 The final list of Events will be published by the FIA before 1 January each year. - 5.8 An Event which is cancelled with less than three months written notice to the FIA will not be considered for inclusion in the following year's Championship unless the FIA judges the cancellation to have been due to force majeure. - 5.9 An Event may be cancelled if fewer than 12 cars are available for it.